 Age spot treatments include:

-- Laser therapy.
-Laser therapy destroys melanin-producing cells (melanocytes) without damaging the skin's surface.
-Treatments with a laser typically require several sessions.
+- Laser and intense pulsed light therapy.
+Laser and intense pulsed light therapies destroy melanin-producing cells (melanocytes) without damaging the skin's surface.
+Treatments with a laser or intense pulsed light typically require several sessions.
 After treatment, age spots fade gradually over several weeks or months.
 Laser therapy has few side effects, but it may result in slight discoloration of the skin.
+Sun protection is also necessary after laser or intense pulsed light therapy.

 - Freezing (cryotherapy).
 This procedure involves applying liquid nitrogen or another freezing agent to the age spots to destroy the extra pigment.
 As the area heals, the skin appears lighter.
 Freezing is typically used on a single age spot or a small grouping of age spots.
 The treatment may temporarily irritate the skin and poses a slight risk of permanent scarring or discoloration.